NMDSdevopsServiceAdm/DataEngineering/WindowsSetup.md

 C:\hadoop-3.2.2.tar
 ```

-3. Unzip the .tar file within c:\hadoop-3.2.2.tar to c:\ using 7zip.
+3. Unzip the .tar file within `c:\hadoop-3.2.2.tar` to `c:\` using 7zip.

 4. Your file will error towards the end of unzipping as it will not be able to fully unzip all of the files within the ‘bin’ folder.

 5. Press 'close' on 7zip when step 4. occurs

-6. Navigate to the below url and press: code>download zip.
-This will download the missing application which 7zip could not unzip
+6. Navigate to the winutils github repo below.
+Here you can download the missing binaries that will allow hadoop to work on Windows.
+Click code > download zip.
+This will download the missing binaries which 7zip could not unzip.
 ```
 https://github.com/cdarlint/winutils
 ```